CedarvilleCS/Gradel/README.md

 ```
 This allows the script to be run as a script on reboot

+### JS Caching

+When adding new JS code, you must be careful of versioning.
+Chrome is aggressive about caching files client side.
+To assure that the user gets the most updated file, increment the `framework.assets.version` field.

 ### Cleanup

 And we will update all of these apache changes with `sudo service apache2 restart`